GDevelopApp/GDevelop-tutorials/docs/inAppTutorial/REFERENCE.md

 Notes:

+- `playScene` is either:
-- `playScene` is the key under which the name of the scene has been stored during the tutorial.
+  - the key under which the name of the scene has been stored during the tutorial.
+  - the key under which the name of the scene is defined in the field `initialProjectData`.
 - The possible values for the expected editor are: `Scene`, `EventsSheet`, `Home` (other editors are not supported at the moment).

 ### `initialTemplateUrl` & `initialProjectData`